OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 The phone dialer sample Outlook add-in shows a slightly different approach using only JavaScript to check these same conditions.

 > [!IMPORTANT]
-> Even if your add-in has no initialization tasks to perform, you must include at least a call of **Office.onReady** or assign minimal **Office.initialize** event handler function like the following examples.
+> Even if your add-in has no initialization tasks to perform, you must include at least a call of **Office.onReady** or assign minimal **Office.initialize** event handler function as shown in the following examples.
 >
 >```js
 >Office.onReady();